Missouri’s Teen Driver’s License and Insurance Requirements

 • Uninsured/Underinsured coverage.
 Must include at least $25,000 per person and $50,000 per accident.

 Uninsured driving is a class D misdemeanor and can result in a fine of up to $500.
-A second or subsequent offense will result in up to 15 days in jail and a fine maximum fine of $500.
-Driving without insurance will also result in four points be assessed to the driver's record or court supervision.
+A second or subsequent offense will result in up to 15 days in jail and a fine of $200 to $500.
+Driving without insurance will also result in four points being assessed to the driver's record or court supervision.

 All convictions will be forwarded to the Missouri Department of Revenue for driver's license suspension.

-• First offense: license suspended until proof of insurance shown; $20 fee.
+• First offense: license suspended until proof of insurance is shown; $20 fee.

 • Second offense: license suspended for 90 days; $200 fee.